davidvcauw/distributed-applications/exercises/01-elixir/02-data-types/02-tuples/02-destructuring/assignment.md

 # Assignment

-Given a tuple, you'll probably want access its elements.
+Given a tuple, you'll probably want to access its elements.
 Tuples are much like arrays, which to a C#/Java/C++ programmer means writing the following code: